top of page

 DISADVANTAGES

-• Training course is slightly longer than the LAPL
+• Training course is slightly longer than the NPPL

 • More restrictive medical requirements

-The training course is shorter, only 30 hours and 6 hours of solo flying.
-This means that you can potentially save money by doing the LAPL however this assumes that you complete the course in the minimum number of hours.
+The training course is shorter, only 32 hours and 10 hours of solo flying.
+This means that you can potentially save money by doing the NPPL however this assumes that you complete the course in the minimum number of hours.

 Flight training at Blackpool Airport